Chorus One Knowledge Base

 If you would like to operate your own vault please reach out to us at staking@chorus.one

-Stakewise vaults offer the user freedom to stake with whichever vault they want, choosing between vaults run by solo stakers, node operator companies, and groups of solo/commercial operators.
+StakeWise vaults offer the user freedom to stake with whichever vault they want, choosing between vaults run by solo stakers, node operator companies, and groups of solo/commercial operators.

 For every 32 ETH of deposits accumulated in a Vault, the Vault operator(s) registers an Ethereum validator in the Beacon Chain and starts staking.
 The staking rewards belong to the depositors, net of the staking fee charged by the Vault.